 - 505 species of birds – hawk-eagle, bat hawk, sanderling, grey plover, grey-headed gull, and cape wagtail

 One of the biggest attractions is the park’s large Big Five population.
 It supports the largest concentration of both leopards and critically endangered rhinos.
-Another endangered Kruger animal that you’ll find is the African painted dog.
+Another endangered Kruger animal that you’ll find is the African-painted dog.

 Tip: For the best sighting opportunities, check out our guide on Kruger National Park animals.

-Kruger National Park Size
+Kruger Park Size

-The Kruger’s network of game reserves include:
+The Kruger’s network of game reserves includes:

 - Sabi Sand Game Reserve – the oldest privately owned reserve in the country